A few words: What to say when someone has a miscarriage

 Losing a baby doesn’t have to be just “one of those things”

-1 in 4 pregnancies end in loss – and most parents never find out why.
+Half of adults in the UK have experienced pregnancy or baby loss or know someone how has - but most parents never find out why.
 Doctors do not know why it's happening because pregnancy research is so underfunded.

 We think it’s unacceptable that losing a baby is treated as ‘just one of those things’